Franz0r22/sign-in/README.md

-Sign in Challenge from Frontend Mentor
+Sign in Challenge from Frontend Mentor, client side validating form using vanilla JS.